nodejs/node/doc/api/net.md

 -->

 The string representation of the local IP address the remote client is connecting on.
-For example, if you are listening on `'0.0.0.0'` and the client connects on `'192.168.1.1'`, the value would be `'192.168.1.1'`.
+For example, when listening on `'0.0.0.0'` and the client connects on `'192.168.1.1'`, the value would be `'192.168.1.1'`.

 ### socket.localPort